AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/index.md

 <a href="/devices/ayla-linux-agent/tutorials/implement-blue-button/">Implement Blue_button</a>
 </div>
 <div class="col-lg-9 col-md-7 col-sm-12">
-This tutorial shows you how to control a button with your version of the host application using an existing property called Blue_button.
+This tutorial shows you how to control a blue button with your version of the host application using an existing property called Blue_button.
 </div>
 </div>